asdf-format/asdf/README.rst

 * Efficient binary array storage with support for memory mapping and flexible compression.
 * Content validation using schemas (using `JSON Schema <http://json-schema.org>`__)
-* Native support for most basic Python data types.
-* An extension API to add support for any custom object.
+* Native and transparent support for most basic Python data types, with an extension API to add support for any custom Python object.

 .. _end-summary-text: